JackLeong99/WFC2D/README.md

 # comp3180-project

+All credits for Pokemon sprites go to  Nintendo and The Pokemon  Company.

 Included is a rough timeline below.
 Fill this in from week to week to show your progress throughout semester

 ## week 1 - Selecting a Project